 By connecting every employee through an internal communication system, preferably platforms that allow for sharing of information via not just text, but media as well, teams share their skills and knowledge with their peers.
 Research shows that connectivity helps reduce turnover and increase employee satisfaction, and active internal communication helps.

-Ensuring that groups of employees on the production line know what’s happening on the information technology side, or keeping marketing teams in the loop when it comes to software changes in customer-facing settings are only two examples of how integrating workflows benefits business.
+Ensuring that groups of employees on the production line know what’s happening on the information technology side, or keeping marketing teams in the loop when it comes to software changes in customer-facing settings are only two examples of how integrating workflows and digital transformation trends benefit business.

-Internal communications improve efficiency by making peers accessible to one another, but mobile collaboration apps also promote safety.
+Internal communications and exploring digital transformation trends improve efficiency by making peers accessible to one another, but mobile collaboration apps also promote safety.
 Disseminating critical information to employees via mass message campaigns guarantees employees receive the details they need when they need it.

 From robots piecing together components on the assembly line to machines that scan parts for defects, technology has come a long way from rudimentary programming concepts.
 Today’s robots have Artificial Intelligence (AI) capabilities, meaning they’re learning right alongside your teams.